Kamaleswaran-Lab/Agentic-Hybrid-Rag/README.md

 ![KG](assets/kg.png)
 *Figure 2: Knowledge Graph Schematic Model.*

 Each Publication node retains key internal attributes (e.g., DOI, title, abstract), enabling granular retrieval and analysis.
-By modeling bibliometric data this way, the system **supports powerful structural and descriptive queries** — such as exploring co-authorship networks, temporal trends, database coverage, and citation paths—to provide a comprehensive view of the academic research landscape.
+By modeling bibliometric data this way, the system **supports powerful structural and descriptive queries** — such as exploring co-authorship networks, temporal trends, database coverage, and citation paths — to provide a comprehensive view of the academic research landscape.

 ## Available Functions